harrisoff/move-assets-webpack-plugin/README.md

 ### The Differences Between @vue/cli And create-react-app

-The conclusion is: **When using `create-react-app`, the plugin is unable to move files copied from `public` to `build`.**
+The conclusion is: **When using `create-react-app`, this plugin is unable to move files copied from `public` to `build`.**

 This is because those two take different measures to process the `public` files.

-`@vue/cli` uses [copy-webpack-plugin](https://github.com/webpack-contrib/copy-webpack-plugin) to handle files in `public` directory, which adds files to `compilation.assets`, and with the ability of webpack the files are written to new directories.
+`@vue/cli` uses [copy-webpack-plugin](https://github.com/webpack-contrib/copy-webpack-plugin) to handle files in `public` directory, which adds `public` files to `compilation.assets`.
+With the ability of webpack the files are written to new directories.
 This is not a real copy-paste process.

-In other words, all files in the `dist` will exist in `compilation.assets`, so this plugin is able to operate all of them.
+In other words, all files in the `dist` existed in `compilation.assets`, so this plugin is able to operate all of them.

 `create-react-app` does a real copy-paste to `public`.
 There is a function used to copy files in the build script, and the webpack build process is after the copy process.

-Now that files in `public` will not be added to `compilation.assets`, those files are unable to be processed.
+Now that `public` files will not be added to `compilation.assets`, this plugin is unable to process those files.